akshell/docs/ref/core/fs.rst

    Change a path of an entry; fail if *newPath* already exists or its parent directory does not exist.

-.. function:: copyFile(origPath, copyPath)

-   Create a file with a path *copyPath* and contents of the original file.

 Classes
 =======